 Kampala Nightlife – Safety and Security – Tips and Advice – Be smart, Stay Safe while visiting Bars in the Nightlife Districts Like Kabalagala.

-Kampala Nightlife – Safety and Security – Tips and Advice: Most every bar of any size has security at the door, there are bouncers, you might be scanned, patted down, endure – it is for your safety and well-being.
-Once inside – it is another world – it is Kampala from mild and wild, and there are guidelines – tips and Advice you should follow to be safe and have a good night on the Town in the city that never sleeps – Kampala.
+Kampala Nightlife – Safety and Security – Tips and Advice: Most every bar of any size has security at the door.
+There are bouncers.
+You might be scanned, patted down, endure – it is for your safety and well-being.
+Once inside – it is another world – it is Kampala from mild and wild, and there are guidelines – tips, and Advice you should follow to be safe and have a good night in the Town in the city that never sleeps – Kampala.

 Kampala’s nightlife, especially in the Kabalagala Nightclub district, is known all over Africa.
-It attracts people from all over Africa, Rwandans, Kenyans, South-Sudanese, and Tourists flock here for a night on the downtown in Kampala.
-The bars do not close at 2 am like in the West but stay open until dawn, and beyond, some stay open for 24 hours a day, no wonder Kampala is the city that never sleeps.
+It attracts people from all over Africa, Rwandans, Kenyans, South-Sudanese, and Tourists who flock here for a night downtown in Kampala.
+The bars do not close at 2 am like in the West but stay open until dawn and beyond.
+Some stay open for 24 hours a day.
+No wonder Kampala is the city that never sleeps.

 The music is loud, mostly played by a DJ – not too many bars have live music, though it is becoming more fashionable.

 The main thing is to stay safe and secure while out on the Town – hitting Bars and Nightclubs in Kampala.

 COVID-19 Presidential Directives close all Bars and Nightclubs:

 All remains quiet in Bars and Nightclubs.
 There is a curfew from 9:00 pm to 6:30 am each day.
 Ugandan bar and club owners have appealed to the President to no avail.
 There is no legal nightlife in Kampala during the COVID-19 pandemic.